NickGrunert/master-thesis/modules/03_truth_compare.typ

     This study demonstrates the efficacy of employing both metrics for confirmation, as both metrics yield unexpected results when applied to specific cases, taking into account the particular data quality.
     This finding suggests that relying on a single metric may not always be sufficient.

-    It is further noted that one dataset exhibited a spearman score indicative of negative correlation, while a pearson score indicated no correlation.
+    It is further noted that one dataset exhibited a Spearman score indicative of negative correlation, while it's Pearson score indicated no correlation.
     An examination of the original data reveals that all values are highly proximate to each other prior to normalization.
     It has been observed that minor alterations in the data seem to result in a decline in the score, while exhibiting minimal impact on the truth score.
-    Therefore, given the observation that all points are originally close to each other, it can be concluded that the spearman coefficient is essentially invalidated for the purpose of accurately analyzing the data as before.
+    Therefore, given the observation that all points are originally close to each other, it can be concluded that the Spearman coefficient is essentially invalidated for the purpose of accurately analyzing the data as before.

     #heading(depth: 5, numbering: none, bookmarked: false)[Combination of All Entries]